Valence, Drome tourism & sightseeing

 The Maison des Têtes was built in the 16th century at a time when High Gothic style was giving way to the Renaissance style.
 The house is named after the many heads sculpted on its facade, inner courtyard and interior.
 On the facade the figures represent the winds, fortune and time as well as medicine, law and theology.

-On Place St Jean is the Eglise of St Jean with its beautiful 12th century bell-tower.
-It also has some interesting capitals.
-Other churches to note in Valence are the Cordeliers Chapel and the Capucins Chapel.
-Near to the St Jean church is an attractive covered market built in metal.
+On Place Saint-Jean the Church of Saint-Jean has a beautiful 12th century bell-tower and some interesting capitals.
+Other churches to see in Valence are the Cordeliers Chapel and the Capucins Chapel.
+Near to the Church of Saint-Jean there is an attractive covered market, built in metal.

 The Fine Art Museum of Valence is housed in the former Bishop's Palace and has an important collection of Hubert Robert drawings.
 There is also a collection of fine art from the 16th century to today.